wp-plugins/threewp-broadcast/readme.txt

 * Last used settings are remembered
 * User role access granularity

+= Premium Pack =

+The <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a> is an actively maintained collection of plugins that expand the functionality of Broadcast.

+For a complete list of features and more information, see <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em>'s page on the web</a>.

+Currently the Premium Pack offers:

+* Queue adds a broadcast queue which helps to broadcast posts to tens / hundreds / more blogs.
+* Send To Many broadcasts many posts to several blogs at once, instead of individually editing and broadcasting each post.
+* Views adds support for WP Types and Views content templates.

+= Misc =

 Requires php v5.4 for trait support.
 Users of php v5.3 should remain with version 1.18.
 Users of php v5.3 can only use the <a href="http://plainview.se/wp-content/uploads/2013/08/threewp-broadcast_v1.18.zip">latest legacy version: v1.18</a>.

 Available in the following languages: